The cyber security threat is constant and real. Entire businesses, large enterprises and even whole cities have been vulnerable to these attacks.

 For enterprises, there is no choice but to recognise the threat and adopt effective countermeasures

 For enterprises, there is no choice but to recognise the threat and adopt effective countermeasures.
-Not surprisingly, as the number, scale and sophistication of cyber-attacks has grown, so has the significance of the Chief Information Security Officer, or CISO, who owns the responsibility of sounding the alarm to the C-suite and the board – and recommending the best defense strategies.
+Not surprisingly, as the number, scale and sophistication of cyber-attacks has grown, so has the significance of the Chief Information Security Officer, or CISO, who owns the responsibility of sounding the alarm to the C-suite and the board – and recommending the best defence strategies.

 Consider it a grim irony of the digital economy.
 As companies have migrated to the cloud to gain scale and efficiency and integrated new channels and touch points to make it easier for their customers and suppliers to do business with them, they have also created more potential points of entry for cyber-attacks.